moondance-labs/tanssi/README.md

 pnpm moonwall test zombie_tanssi
 ```

-Moonwall lets you also run the testing environment wihtout performing any tests on it, as a method for you to manually test certain things:
+Moonwall lets you also run the testing environment without performing any tests on it, as a method for you to manually test certain things:

 ```bash
 # Spin up single manual-seal orchestrator